goedgeai/dropt-cli/examples/configs/README.md

 # Dr.Opt config README

-To perform optimization with Dr.Opt, besides insert API code, the user also needs to set the experiment and searching space by a configuration file. which is defined in JSON format.
+To perform optimization with Dr.Opt, besides insert API code, the user also needs to set the experiment and searching space by a configuration file, which is defined in JSON format.

 This README provides the information of Dr.Opt config file and the available options.

+#### The config file should contain 3 parts:
+* experiment settings
+* parameters
+* searching space

+The following sections will introduce the requirements and more details for each part.

 ## 1. Give the experiment settings